Administrative Review Appeals Process

 - Level Three:

-- The Commissioner of the Department of Human Services or his or her designee will then review the recommendation and render a final written decision.
+- The Department of Family & Children Services Division Director or his or her designee will then review the recommendation and render a final written decision.

-- The Commissioner’s final written decision is the final.
+- The Division Directors written decision is final.

 If you require any additional information about the Administrative Review appeal process, please contact your local DFCS office.